IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 Support Teams and Superusers
 ++++++++++++++++++++++++++++

-Support teams that answer questions about their installation of Dataverse should familiarized themselves with the :doc:`getting-started` section to get a sense of common tasks that researchers and curators might be trying to accomplish by using Dataverse APIs.
+Support teams that answer questions about their installation of Dataverse should familiarize themselves with the :doc:`getting-started` section to get a sense of common tasks that researchers and curators might be trying to accomplish by using Dataverse APIs.

 Superusers of an installation of Dataverse have access a superuser dashboard described in the :doc:`/admin/dashboard` section of the Admin Guide but some operations can only be done via API.